daniel-gil/go-design-patterns/creational/builder/README.md

 - `Abstract Builder`: Abstract builder provides common interface for concrete builder.
 All the method inside our abstract builder will be implemented by our concrete vehicle builders.

 - `Concrete Builder`: Implements the builder interface and provides an interface for getting the product.
 There will be multiple concrete builders, one for each kind of product.
-In our case `car`, `bike` and `motorbike` are the concrete builders.
+In our case `car` and `motorbike` are the concrete builders.

 - `Product`: is the main object that’s constructed.
 Represents the complex object under construction.
 In our case, vehicle is our product.